-Two years ago, a majority of Americans thought a lightning storm could interfere with cloud computing.
+A few years ago, a majority of Americans thought a lightning storm could interfere with cloud computing.
 Today, cloud storage services are as ubiquitous as cumulonimbus in a Kansas tornado season.
 There are lots of cloud storage services out there luring in new users with free accounts, extra space, and social-networking rewards.

-What’s more, Carbonite offers a referral program.
-You’ll get $20 off your cloud subscription with every referral that subscribes to the service.
-The cloud service has apps for Android and iOS.
-The file storage offers a several data storage plans that vary in price.
-The basic storage plan costs $60 and you’ll get full backup on a single computer for one year.
-Take note, the service works on Mac and PC.
-Carbonite also offers advanced services, like a localized backup, but that’ll cost more and are only available for PCs.
+In terms of platform support, Carbonite has clients for Windows and MacOS, and apps for Android and iOS.
+The file storage offers several data storage plans that vary in price.
+The basic storage plan costs $60 a year, and provides full backup for a single computer.
+Carbonite also offers advanced services, like localized backup, but those plans cost more.

-Even though a number of services offer more initial free space — Google Drive’s 5GB, Mega’s 50GB, iCloud’s 5GB, or SkyDrive’s 7GB, versus Dropbox’s 2 GB – many customers seem to find Dropbox’s referral-rewards system irresistible (up to 18GB free space total).
-Upgraded pro accounts start at $9.99/month (or $99/year) for 100GB.
-Mobile support includes Android, iPhone, iPad, Blackberry, and Kindle Fire
+Even though a number of services offer more initial free space — Google Drive’s 15GB, Mega’s 50GB, iCloud’s 5GB, or OneDrive’s 5GB outweigh Dropbox’s meager 2GB — many customers seem to find Dropbox’s referral rewards system irresistible (up to 16GB free space total).
+Upgraded Plus accounts start at $8.25/month on annual subscriptions (or $9.99/month when billed monthly) for 1TB, and DropBox also offers business plans with more features for more money.
+Mobile support includes Android, iPhone, iPad, Windows 10 Mobile, and Kindle Fire.

 To get started, just make an account and download the desktop client.
 This installs a folder where you can drag-and-drop files in order to transfer them to the cloud.
 You’ll see a pop-up notification anytime anything new is added to your account; if this annoys you, you can disable it in preferences.